Historical Logging Switchback Railway

-The Historical Logging Switchback Railway in Vychylovka (near Nová Bystrica, Slovakia) is a preserved section of the former narrow-gauge zig zag logging railway located in Kysuce and Orava region.
-The railway was closed in 1971 and disassembled, except an 8 km section from Chmúra to Tanečník.
-Currently a 3.6 km section is used as a heritage railway for tourists.
+The Historical Logging Switchback Railway in Vychylovka (near Nová Bystrica, Slovakia) is a preserved section of the former narrow-gauge logging railway in the Kysuce and Orava regions.
+The railway ceased operation in 1971 and was largely dismantled, although parts of its infrastructure, including sections of the original switchback system, were retained.
+Today, a reconstructed section of approximately 3.6 km is operated as a heritage railway for tourism purposes.